Chrissy Teigen Wants You To Know She’s More Than ‘Just’ A Model

 — christine teigen (@chrissyteigen) July 15, 2018

-Searching for clues as to what might fight, on her Twitter, she describes herself as “de-motivational speaker / could not be a hockey goalie”.
-Her Instagram tag reads “making america great again”, which she arguably is doing in her own way.
-Still, none of that really describes, her, but in her interview at Revelist, Tiegen took a fresh look at who and what she is.
+Searching for clues as to what might fight, on her Twitter, she describes herself as “de-motivational speaker / could not be a hockey goalie.”
+Her Instagram tag reads, “making america great again,” which she arguably is doing in her own way.
+Still, none of that really describes her, but in her interview at Revelist, Teigen took a fresh look at who and what she is.

 I never thought I would be the slash person — a host slash this slash this.
 So, yeah, I still don’t know and I feel like I’m still learning that about myself and what I want to do,” she told Bustle.
 “But I think we’re in this time now where people really have so many different titles and you don’t have to be held down to one thing.